-Christmas is traditionally a holiday spent showing our appreciation for family and friends, but how do you keep these festivities friendlier for our planet.
+Christmas is traditionally a holiday spent showing our appreciation for family and friends, but how do you celebrate with sustainability in mind?
 Following up our tips from Christmas past, here are some easy actions to make your holiday season greener.

 Experiences over things